AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 curvature that our two-dimensional beings can observe without

-leaving their 2-dimensional world: to measure, for example,
+leaving their 2-dimensional world: to measure,

-determine the internal curvature , quantified eg by the
+determine the internal curvature, quantified eg by the

 so-called Gaussian curvature CG=6.(1-L/2pr)/r2.
 This internal curvature can have different values at